Paige Bueckers: Freshman season

 On March 21, Bueckers recorded 24 points, nine rebounds, six assists, and four steals in a 102–59 win over 16th-seeded High Point in the first round of the 2021 NCAA tournament.
 Her 24 points were the most by a UConn player in their tournament debut.
 Bueckers scored a game-high 28 points in a 69–67 win over second-seeded Baylor in the Elite Eight to help UConn reach its 13th straight Final Four.
 She was recognized as MOP of the River Walk Regional.
 At the Final Four, UConn was upset by third-seeded Arizona, 69–59, and finished the season with a 28–2 record.
 Bueckers was named to the Final Four All-Tournament Team.
 She won all the national player of the year awards she was eligible for—AP Player of the Year, Naismith College Player of the Year, USBWA Women's National Player of the Year and the John R. Wooden Award—becoming the first freshman to receive any of the awards.
-Bueckers was a unanimous first-team All-American: she earned first-team All-American honors from the AP and the USBWA, and made the Women's Basketball Coaches Association (WBCA) Coaches' All-America Team.
+Bueckers was a unanimous first-team All-American, earning first-team All-American honors from the AP and the USBWA, and made the Women's Basketball Coaches Association (WBCA) Coaches' All-America Team.
 She was the first freshman to win the Nancy Lieberman Award as the top point guard in the nation.
 Bueckers shared two major NCAA Division I freshman of the year awards with Caitlin Clark of Iowa—the Tamika Catchings Award, presented by the USBWA, and the WBCA Freshman of the Year award.
 As a freshman, she averaged 20 points, 5.8 assists, 4.9 rebounds and 2.3 steals per game, shooting 46.4 percent from three-point range.
 Bueckers recorded 168 assists, the most by a freshman in program history, despite a shortened season due to the COVID-19 pandemic.
 In July 2021, she won the Best Female College Athlete ESPY Award.
 Analysts have considered Bueckers' freshman season to be among the best in UConn and NCAA history.

 Bueckers was named to the university's dean's list her freshman year, which required a GPA of at least 3.72, and was involved in social justice causes.